awesomecit/thc-app/README.md

 - **Martin Fowler** - Refactoring, Continuous Integration
 - **The Platformatic Team** - Watt framework and tooling

-Special thanks to the healthcare development community for real-world insights and patterns.
+Special thanks to the enterprise development community for real-world insights and patterns.

 ---